lfao/smartsystems/README.md

 ## Pract3
 In the folder widget there are all necessary components of the newly developed widget including the .wgt file.
-Furthermore here is the documentation of the whole dashboard as well.
+Furthermore there can be found the documentation of the whole dashboard and a website (index.htlm) with the dashboard included.